Rae699/Blog/_posts/2025-03-07-Connect-the-dots.md

 	•	Making it bulletproof → Unit tests, end-to-end validation, and failure handling.
 	•	Peering under the hood → Tracing, profiling, and benchmarking real performance.
 	•	Decision-making on bottlenecks → Exposing inefficiencies and optimizing execution paths while discussing trade-offs.
+	•	Full-stack with auth
+	•	Polishing: Documentation, ensuring everything including the smallest details are all working smooth.

 This is where vibe coding ends.
 This is where real engineering begins.